7th Army Aviation Regiment "Vega"

 The 7th Army Aviation Regiment "Vega" (7° Reggimento Aviazione dell'Esercito "Vega") is an Italian Army regiment based at Rimini Airport in the Emilia Romagna.
 The regiment is part of the army aviation and assigned to the Airmobile Brigade "Friuli".
 The regiment, together with the 5th Army Aviation Regiment "Rigel", constitutes the Italian Army's combat aviation and tactical lift capability.
+The regiment's anniversary falls, as for all Italian Army aviation units, on 10 May 1953, the day the aviation speciality was founded.

 History

 Formation

-On 5 July 1996 the 7th Attack Helicopters Regiment "Vega" was formed at Casarsa Airport with personnel and materiel ceded by the 5th Army Aviation Regiment "Rigel".
+On 5 July 1996, the 7th Attack Helicopters Regiment "Vega" was formed at Casarsa Airport with personnel and materiel ceded by the 5th Army Aviation Regiment "Rigel".
 The regiment also received the 55th Multirole Helicopters Squadrons Group "Dragone" from the Northeastern Military Region and the 44th Army Aviation Squadrons Group "Fenice" from the 4th Army Aviation Regiment "Altair".
 Upon entering the 7th Attack Helicopters Regiment the 44th Squadrons Group was renamed 48th Attack Helicopters Squadrons Group "Pavone".
 The regiment was assigned to the 5th Army Corps and consisted of the following units: